norpactech/pareto-docs/pareto-factory-whitepaper/sections/07-benefits-tradeoffs.md

 ### **Dramatic Development Acceleration**

 **Speed Without Sacrifice**
-The most immediate benefit is the dramatic reduction in time-to-market for enterprise applications:
+The most immediate benefit is the dramatic reduction in time-to-market:

 - **Infrastructure Generation**: What traditionally takes months of database design, API development, and UI scaffolding is reduced to minutes
 - **Cross-Application Consistency**: No time lost to integration debugging between different teams' implementations